MahsanulNirjhor/breast_cancer_streamlit/README.md

 A beginner-friendly machine learning web app that predicts whether a tumor is **benign** or **malignant** using logistic regression.
 Built with **Streamlit**, powered by **scikit-learn**, and deployed with a full **CI/CD DevOps pipeline** using **GitHub Actions** and **Streamlit Cloud**.

-> 🎓 Developed as part of a mentorship project to help students learn real-world machine learning, test-driven development, and DevOps best practices.
+> 🎓 Developed as part of my machine learning journey to learn real-world machine learning application, test-driven development, and DevOps best practices.

 ---